onedr0p/cluster-template/README.md

 ### :computer:&nbsp; Systems

-- One or mote nodes with a fresh install of [Ubuntu Server 20.04](https://ubuntu.com/download/server).
+- One or more nodes with a fresh install of [Ubuntu Server 20.04](https://ubuntu.com/download/server).
 These nodes can be bare metal or VMs.
 - A [Cloudflare](https://www.cloudflare.com/) account with a domain, this will be managed by Terraform.
 - Some experience in debugging problems and a positive attitude ;)